theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/metadata-access-via-http-json.md

 </details>

 ### List of extractions
-A list of all extractions defined in Xtract Universal can be queryd by the following URL pattern:<br>
+A list of all extractions defined in Xtract Universal can be queried by the following URL pattern:<br>
 ```http://[host]:[port]/config/extractions/```

 Example: <br>